kfischer-okarin/digital-garden/notes/now.md

 - Shenzhen IO

 ## Currently listening to
-- The Lost Metal (Brandon Sanderson)
+- The Way of Kings (Brandon Sanderson)